Lived experience: In Myalgic Encephalomyelitis/CFS

 In the context of myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS), the use of lived experience has become increasingly prominent in research and healthcare.
 Due to the absence of definitive biomarkers or effective treatments, patient perspectives are incorporated to improve relevance and patient-centeredness.
 Initiatives such as the DecodeME study and the Solve M.E.
 Lived Experience Taskforce involve patients in research design and policy development.
 Qualitative studies have shown that integrating lived experience can enhance understanding of the condition’s social and psychological impacts.

+Criticism

+In August 2018, while the use of the term as something separate from the broader "experience" counterpart in English was growing in Anglo-centric social policy and allied disciplines, the use was criticized as "unaccompanied by discussion of what [the term] may mean or imply."
+However, in October 2018, there was an attempt to anglicize the delineation by defining the latter as an imagined, vicarious experience in the Theoretical Models and Processes of Literacy Educational Psychology reference work.